TallKite/linnstrument-firmware/README.md

 The memory on the bottom row is an exception to this.
 It *will* alter microtonal data even if it has microLinn turned OFF.
 You can load this memory to quickly return to 12edo.

 The 2nd memory from the bottom emulates the [Kite guitar](https://KiteGuitar.com/).
 It's 41edo with a row/col offset of (+13 +2), with an alternating-3rds guitar tuning.
 This layout is both very playable and very well-tuned.

+The 3rd memory from the bottom is a 31edo Bosanquet layout, row/col offset of (+3 +5).
+The guitar tuning is the standard one.

 BEYOND EDOS: TUNING TABLE MODE